LanderJ98/k3s-cluster/README.md

 # Introduction

-Terraform deploying infrastructure for a 4 node k3s cluster using Oracle Cloud Free Tier resources.
+Terraform and Ansible for deploying and provisioning infrastructure for a 4 node k3s cluster using Oracle Cloud Free Tier resources.

+Dependencies:
+- Terraform => 1.x.x
+- Python => 3.6.x
+- Ansible Core => 2.x.x

 ## Running the Terraform code.